- Must visit

 Discover the best of Ljubljana — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Ljubljana trip today.

 Service is usually included.
-Rounding up or leaving 5-10% for good restaurant service is appreciated.
-Small tips for taxis are optional.
+Round up or leave 5-10% for good restaurant service; round up taxi fares; small change is fine in cafes.

 Official public transport app